AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/public-classes-and-enum/tabs/public-classes.md

 ##### Parameters

-* *name* - the name of the message that should be handled by `handler`
+* *name*: The name of the message that should be handled by `handler`
-* *handler* - the method or closure to be called with the body of the message created in the Message's JavaScript
+* *handler*: The method or closure to be called with the body of the message created in the Message's JavaScript

 <Variant platform="android" function="dismiss" repeat="4"/>